rosdyana/Taiwan-Train-Schedule/README.md

 # Taiwan-Train-Schedule
 Taiwan train schedule based on Taiwan Railways Administration system.

+## To-do
+  - currently only support north region, will added another regions
+  - html output is not beautiful, will beautify it soon
+  - etc

 ## How to use
 Taiwan Train Schedule 1.0.0.0
 Copyright © 2016 Rosdyana Kusuma <rosdyana.kusuma@gmail.com>